codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 I want to give a huge thanks to the:

-- **Firecracker Team**: for supporting us on our queries and thinking with us about possible solutions when it comes to running Firecracker and cloning a VM
+- **Firecracker Team**: for supporting us on our queries and thinking with us about possible solutions when it comes to running Firecracker and cloning a VM.
 - **Fly.io Team**: by sharing their learnings with us directly and through their [amazing blog](https://fly.io/blog/).
 Also big thanks for sharing the source of their `init` used in the VMs as reference.